Countdown to the new Tax Year

-When making the move to contracting, most are likely to find out through research that becoming a contractor does come with a lot of benefits, that a permanent employee wouldn't receive.
+When making the move to contracting, most are likely to find out through research that becoming a contractor comes with a lot of benefits that a permanent employee wouldn't receive.

 This is the basis of why contracts are created between contractor and client; in order to have clear boundaries and expectations from each party.
 Both agree to its terms and conditions before work is to be started.

 When agreeing upon a contract, even if it's one written by yourself, make sure that you have checked and amended any changes that you need to before you sign the contract and send it to the agency or client.